mauriciocramos/HAR-ADL/README.md

 About this README:
 ------------------

-This document is an explanation about the Github repository [HAR-analysis](https://github.com/mauriciocramos/HAR-analysis) and its containing project files developed for the course [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/) of the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) from [John Hopkins University](https://www.jhu.edu/) powered by [Coursera](https://www.coursera.org/)
+This document is an explanation about the Github repository [HAR-analysis](https://github.com/mauriciocramos/HAR-analysis) and its files developed for [John Hopkins University](https://www.jhu.edu/) [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science). .

 The repository [HAR-analysis](https://github.com/mauriciocramos/HAR-analysis) includes the following files:
 -----------------------------------------------------------------------------------------------------------